ResearchComputing/Documentation/docs/clusters/alpine.md

 | ----------- | -------------------------- | --------------- | ------------- | ------------------ | ---------------- | ---------------------|
 | normal      | Default                    | 1D              | tbd | tbd | n/a              | 0 |
 | long        | Longer wall times          | 7D              | tbd | tbd | tbd | 0 |

+> _Note:_ Currently only a "normal" qos has been implemented, addition of the "long" qos will be coming soon.

 #### Requesting GPUs in jobs